jonathancraddock/Useful-Snippets/README.md

 apt show <<package>>
 ```
 ^- *detailed info*

+## Audacity

+To automatically insert labels at specified lengths of silence: `Analyze...
+Silence Finder...`

+To remove a label: `Right-click on text portion of label and choose Delete.`

+To navigate labels: Forward `<tab>` and Backward `<shift>+<tab>`

+To export tracks between labels: `File...
+Export...
+Export Multiple...`

 ## Bash Prompt
 The default Bash user prompt on most of my VMs seems set to display the entire path to your working directory.
 A few layers deep and you're at the end of the line before you actually start typing.
 I prefer colours on, and display only the top-level of the folder.